kandelvijaya/website/content/post/romobos18.md

 Today morning, John, I and Nakamura-san planned for city sightseeing in the daylight.
 I joined them for few hour as I had a plane to catch at 1PM.
 Romania being in EU means I could use 4g with my existing data plan and therby Uber.
-Uber was pretty cheap for transportation too.
+Uber was pretty cheap for transportation.

 Finally, I parted John and Nakamura-san, met with Alex and Danny and headed towards the Airport.
-Oh Alex, works on Microsoft TODO app for iOS in Berlin (Next building to where my apartment is).
+Oh Alex, works on Microsoft's TODO iOS app in Berlin (Next building to my previous apartment was).
 And now, I'm trying to wrap up my experience from Romobos conference as I fly over somewhere between Cluj and Munich.

 Thank you @Romobos for inviting me, orginising a wonderful conference.
 Great work guys!
-Thank you all the participant who might be reading this for enduring Monads (talk on first day, workshop on second); I believe you learn something.
+Thank you all the participant who might be reading this for enduring Monads (talk on first day, workshop on second); I believe you learned something.
 Thank you all the speakers turned friends, most of whom I never met before, for having good conversation, drinks and fun.